Eltham Copper Butterfly

-The Eltham Copper Butterfly is a small and attractive butterfly with bright copper colouring on the tops of its wings which is visible during the summer flight season.
+The Eltham Copper Butterfly is a small and attractive butterfly with bright copper colouring on the tops of its wings visible during the summer flight season.

-It is generally considered that the butterfly has a preference for open flight paths and receiving direct sunlight; namely vegetation with an open middle and under storey.
+- The butterfly has a preference for open flight paths and receiving direct sunlight; vegetation with an open middle and under storey.

-The Eltham Copper Butterfly is known only to occur in Victoria and has only been recorded at a few locations.
-These sites are in geographically separate areas and include:
+The Eltham Copper Butterfly is known only to occur in Victoria and only recorded at a few geographically separate locations including:

 • Ten sites in the Eltham-Greensborough area

 • Three separate small populations in the Kiata-Salisbury area in the Wimmera.

 • Three sites in the Bendigo region in rural Victoria.